 Dates do not have to mean candlelit dinners or blockbuster movies.
 Consider his interests.
 Would he like to go fishing, just the two of you?
 Does he like cars?
 Maybe you could go to a local showroom and take a test drive.
 Gardening?
 Pull weeds together and visit while you do.
 Monday night football?
 Learn the rules of the game, make a big bucket of popcorn, and sit on the couch beside him cheering on his favorite team.
 You get the idea.
 Adapt yourself to him, and learn to take enjoyment in the things that interest him.

-Want more ideas for date night at home?
+Want more ideas for dating a husband who’d rather stay home?
 Here are fifteen of our favorites:

 Cook a meal together.

 Throw something on the grill for a casual picnic on your patio or go gourmet and serve it on fine china with fresh flowers and crystal stemware.

 Read a book together.